 - Emotional and communication skills to put you and others in a comfortable frame of mind

 - Business skills that create stability and service to consistently deliver results

 Expertise typically raises the premium because it directly correlates to their desirability and demand.

-Experience shouldn’t be undervalued.
-Experience and expertise do not always correlate, it is generally a rule that a photographer who has shot hundreds of weddings will have had more experience in various tough situations (schedule changes, timeline troubles, tension between family members, etc.) and if she/he has shot at your venue multiple times, they will probably be more prepared to quickly and smoothly direct photographs at that venue.
+While experience and expertise do not always go hand-in-hand, a photographer who has shot hundreds of weddings will likely have more experience in handling difficult situations (such as schedule changes, timeline troubles, and family tension).
+Additionally, if the photographer has shot at your venue multiple times, they will be more prepared to quickly and smoothly direct the photography at that venue.

-An experienced photographer preparing to shoot at a new-to-them venue would likely know the value of visiting the venue before hand and quickly adapting to the new environment.
+An experienced photographer preparing to shoot at a new venue will likely know the value of visiting the venue beforehand and quickly adapting to the new environment.
 You should have a clear understanding that the photographer understands your venue and/or has a plan to pick specific locations for things like first-look, portraits, and formals beforehand.

-A photographer at this skill level will likely be above your average cost.
+A photographer with this level of skill will likely be above your average cost.
 However, the experience and expertise they bring to the table can be well worth the investment.